Malachite0451/Active-Directory-Home-Lab/docs/active-directory.md

 ![OU Structure](../screenshots/ou-structure.png)

+The screenshot above shows the Organizational Unit structure used to separate users, workstations, and servers for policy scoping.

 ## Security Groups
 - Security groups represent job roles
 - Permissions are assigned to groups, not individual users
+- Group membership determines access to file shares, Remote Desktop, and system permissions